irfansharif/irfansharif.github.io/content/posts/from-interns-with-love.md

 implemented in [google/leveldb](https://github.com/google/leveldb), and later dropped in [facebook/rocksdb](https://github.com/facebook/rocksdb/).
-As for the Go re-implementation of it ([golang/leveldb](https://github.com/golang/leveldb), incidentally where we had forked Pebble from), it hasn't ported over the heuristic yet.
+As for the Go re-implementation of it ([golang/leveldb](https://github.com/golang/leveldb), incidentally where we forked Pebble from), it hasn't ported over the heuristic yet.
 Part of the motivation for using a purpose-built storage engine was to let us pull on threads exactly like this.

 We hypothesized that by scheduling compactions for oft-read key ranges, we could lower read amplification for subsequent reads, thus lowering resource